bitcoin-sv/bdk/documentation/docs/build.md

 - Linux : g++13 on Linux
 - MacOS : clang 15 on Mac OS

-Note that when building in Mac OS with clang, it only work with boost 1.78.
+Note that when building in Mac OS with clang, it only work with boost 1.85.
 As in boost 1.86, it seems the `boost::uuids::uuid::data_type` has changed, making the reinterpret_cast at `src/serialize.h:989` broken.

+See [prebuild dependancies](https://github.com/bitcoin-sv/bdk/blob/master/.github/workflows/prebuild_dependancies.yaml) to better understand the tooling and versions.
+The CI build and test is using [github workflow](https://github.com/bitcoin-sv/bdk/blob/master/.github/workflows/build_bdk.yaml).

 ##### Java module
 - Java JDK 11 or later